Back to blog

 Flat map of the world with a shied and legal scale on top

-The following list outlines some (not all) of the many different web accessibility laws that have been enacted throughout the world.
-While some are more progressive than others and enforcement varies from region to region, more and more of the laws leverage the internationally recognized Web Content Accessibility Guidelines (WCAG) 2.0 as a key measure for testing and validating websites for optimal accessibility and usability.
+The following list depicts some of the web accessibility laws that have been enacted around the world.
+While some accessibility laws are more progressive than others, and enforcement varies by location, more laws are leveraging the international standard, Web Content Accessibility Guidelines (WCAG) 2.1, to measure accessibility.

 Eleanor Roosevelt is pictured holding the Universal Declaration of Human Rights in Spanish, a highly influential document that she helped create.